moberst/sacred-template/README.md

 ## Overview

-`sacred` [link](https://github.com/IDSIA/sacred) is a python package that exists to help run and manage experiments in a reproducible way.
+[`sacred`](https://github.com/IDSIA/sacred) is a python package that exists to help run and manage experiments in a reproducible way.
 This is a minimal working example of an experiment set up to run with `sacred`, which is meant to serve as a template for quickly running other ML experiments.

 Generally speaking, I have found this to be a good tool for experiments where you want to:
 * Run an algorithm and record several custom metrics